jameslnewell/run-if-diff/README.md

 ### `exit-if-diff`

-Exit if files have changed.
+Exit with code `128` if files have changed and with code `0` otherwise.

 #### Options